The Genesis of the Ensemble

 In the age of digital teaching as a result of the COVID-19 pandemic, the ensemble has been able to connect with KlezNorth to be part of the wider klezmer-playing community in the North of the UK, with internationally-renowned tutors enrichment their understanding of klezmer.

 At its simplest, the ensemble forms one option with an Ensemble Performance module with the participating students being assessed primarily on their ensemble performance competence (awareness, skills, etc).
 The assessment focuses on their contributions to the collective performance of the ensemble in a lunch-time klezmer concert each spring-time.

 However, through this encounter with a largely unfamiliar musical idiom and related contexts (of performance), we hope that the ensemblists expand their intercultural musical awareness and, in consequence, expand also their sense of themselves as musicians and the ways in which their future studies and working lives might embrace musical and musician possibilities beyond the obvious.

 More specifically, through the ensemble experience, we hope that the students to develop a good ethnomusicological awareness of this musical idiom, i.e. develop their klezmer understanding.
-Integral to this, is the experience of the contexts in which klezmer might be performed in the local Jewish communities and beyond, i.e. (Jewish) cultural awareness.
+Integral to this, is the experience of the contexts in which klezmer might be situated within the local Jewish communities of Manchester and beyond, i.e. (Jewish) cultural awareness.